Once you have identified the sign of high humidity like:

 Then you need to buy a dehumidifier!

 A dehumidifier regulates the levels of humidity in the air in the house.
 Dehumidifiers pull the moist air from the house.
 The air is then directed over coolant-filled coils that condense the moisture.
 The dry air is then directed out of the dehumidifier back into the house.
-This process is repeated till the overall level of humidity in the house are at ideal levels.
+This process is repeated until the overall level of humidity in the house is at ideal levels.

 Some dehumidifiers are fitted with air purifiers that clean the air.
 They remove any mold spores and bacteria that are in the air.

-How to choose the right size of dehumidifier?
+How to choose the right size of the dehumidifier?

 When choosing the right dehumidifier, you should consider the following factors?